stephenfuqua/stephenfuqua.github.io/_posts/2012/2012-02-15-a_recipe_for_setting_up_automated_test_projects.md

 tags:
 - tech
 - dotnet
-- unit-test
+- testing
 excerpt_separator: <!--more-->
 ---

 Assuming that you are already sold on the notion of automated testing, it can be useful to put a little thought into how projects will be setup.
 There are many approaches to this; my approach is based on experience, the wisdom in _xUnit Test Patterns_, and standard coding best practices.
 I will try to keep this language agnostic, though my examples will be in C#.

 <!--more-->

 ### Separate Projects

 First, to maximize the benefit of unit testing, let's make a clear (and industry standard) delineation between _unit_ and _integration_
 testing:

 <ul>
 	<li>**Unit test** are in isolation from external resources,
 	e.g. files, databases, web services; in SQL, it might be isolation from foreign keys.</li>
 	<li>**Integration tests** utilize these resources.</li>
 </ul>